-South West Advisory Planning Committee (SWAP) Suburban Mobility Study: MAPC, in coordination with CTPS, will work with the municipalities in the SWAP subregion to identify potential improvements to public transit.
-This work will include identifying transit needs in the subregion and potential improvements such as better connections to commuter rail stations, reverse commute needs, transportation management associations, and regionalizing municipally funded human services shuttles.
+South West Advisory Planning Committee (SWAP) Suburban Mobility Study: MAPC, in coordination with CTPS (see page 6-28), will work with the municipalities in the SWAP subregion to identify potential improvements to public transit.
+This work will include identifying transit needs in the subregion and potential improvements, such as providing better connections to commuter rail stations, addressing reverse commute needs, supporting transportation management associations, and regionalizing municipally funded human-services shuttles.
 A working group consisting of members from each municipality, MAPC, and CTPS will be formed to coordinate this work.